ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 ## Finding re-routed email messages after actions are taken

-Threat Explorer (and real-time detections) provide your security operations team with the details they need to investigate suspicious email.
-For example, assuming you have appropriate permissions, you can:
+Threat Explorer provides your security operations team with the details they need to investigate suspicious email.
+Your security operations team can:

 - [View the email headers and download the email body](#view-the-email-headers-and-download-the-email-body)